 I'm sitting on my balcony, wrapped in my grey fleecy blanket.
 It's pouring down in London, but warm.
 A half finished cup up of Early Grey tea - now almost cold - at my right hand side.
 I can see the arch of Wembley Stadium out to my right, partly obscured by the horse chestnut tree that's in full leaf.
 And the red geranium plant adds a splash of beautiful colour to my morning.

-Below, I can hear that noisy sound of cars driving through the rain and I'm wondering whether the weather will put anyone off going to cast their "leave" or "remain" vote today.
+Below, I can hear cars driving through the rain and I'm wondering whether the weather will put anyone off going to cast their "leave" or "remain" vote today.

 The apartment is large, bright, warm and easy to maintain.
-Over the last 8 years I've accumulated everything I could possibly need.
+Over the last eight years I've accumulated everything I could possibly need.

 And now, surrounded by the packed up boxes that are a constant reminder of my imminent departure, I can't help but ask questions about why this feels so necessary.
 Why, when there is everything here and so much comfort, would I choose to leave for...I don't know where.